jrsa/draw/README.md

-(codebase which could become) a utility library for simple opengl rendering tasks.
+test bed for simple opengl rendering tasks.

+there are 3 standalone executables in the repository.
+  * fbloop is a video feedback loop implemented using glsl shaders.
+  * xformfb is a particle system using an array of points processed using transform feedback
+  * point is a basic openGL example that draws a single point

 depends on:
   * glfw3